7 Best Blood Pressure Monitors of 2026

 Cons

-2. Omron Bronze Blood Pressure Monitor Upper Arm (BP5100) — Budget Pick
+2. Omron Iron Blood Pressure Monitor Upper Arm — Budget Pick

-The Omron Bronze BP5100 is the right choice when the primary need is a clinically validated upper arm reading at the lowest possible price from a trusted brand.
-At consistently under $35, it delivers the same core IntelliSense inflation technology and irregular heartbeat detection as the more expensive Omron models, without the Bluetooth, deeper memory, or multi-user profiles that justify the higher price points.
+The Omron Iron is the refreshed entry-level model that replaces Omron’s older Bronze line — and it is the right choice when the primary need is a clinically validated upper arm reading at the lowest possible price from a trusted brand.
+It delivers the same core IntelliSense inflation technology and irregular heartbeat detection as the more expensive Omron models, without the Bluetooth, deeper memory, or multi-user profiles that justify the higher price points.

 The 14-reading memory is deliberately shallow, designed for users who take a reading, note it down, and move on — not for users trying to build a longitudinal database.
 For patients managing a stable blood pressure with a well-established treatment regimen who simply need a reliable device for spot checks or occasional monitoring, this limitation is irrelevant.
-For patients newly diagnosed with hypertension who are titrating medications and need trend data, the 14-reading limit is a practical constraint worth acknowledging.
+For patients newly diagnosed with hypertension who are titrating medications and need trend data, the 14-reading limit is a practical constraint worth acknowledging — and a reason to consider the Platinum instead.

 by Omron